StefanX007X/Guided-Topic-Modeling/README.md

 * All words in the vocabulary are lowercase

 **Reference:**
 Dangl, Thomas and Salbrechter, Stefan, Guided Topic Modeling with Word2Vec: A Technical Note.
-Available at SSRN: <a href="https://ssrn.com/abstract=4575985">https://ssrn.com/abstract=4575985</a>
+Available at SSRN: <a target="_blank" href="https://ssrn.com/abstract=4575985">https://ssrn.com/abstract=4575985</a>

 ## Documentation

+Guided Topic Modeling (GTM) is based on word embeddings that are obtained from a Word2Vec model which was trained on 10 million Thomson Reuters news articles (2.5 billion words) covering the period from 1996 to 2017.
+The vocabulary consists in total of 190.323 unique unigrams (single words) and bigrams (word pairs).

 ### Topic Generation